Balls 8: Introduction

 Despite increasing maintenance costs, the unique abilities of the NB-52B were still required by new programs, launching a number of scale RPAVs and drones in the 1970s and 1980s, including the 3/8 scale F-15 RPAV (Remotely Piloted Research Vehicle), the Ryan Firebee II (Ryan Firebee) drone (Ryan Firebee based Drone for Aeroelastic Structure Testing (DAST)), and the highly maneuverable aircraft technology (HiMAT).

 It was the last B-52 with a bomb bay configured to carry the MAU-12 bomb rack originally used to drop large thermonuclear warheads.

 For research purposes, the NB-52B itself was utilized.
 By flying past a tower equipped with smoke generators, it helped researchers visualize the wake turbulence of a large aircraft.
 It served as an air-to-air gunnery target.
-In the mid 1990s, when the NB-52B was testing pollution reducing fuel additives with a pair of jet engines mounted under the bomb bay, it flew as a ten engine jet for some time.
+In the mid-1990s, when the NB-52B was testing pollution reducing fuel additives with a pair of jet engines mounted under the bomb bay, it flew as a ten engine jet for some time.

 During the X-38 program, the biggest parafoil in history has been dropped from NB-52B.
 The parafoil had an area of 7,500 square feet, greater than 1-1/2 times the area of the wing on a Boeing 747.

-The final program that utilised the NB-52B's with the launch of the world's most powerful airbreathing jet engine.
-On its final mission it launched the third X-43A Hyper-X supersonic combustion ramjet on a modified Pegasus booster that propelled it to a speed of Mach-9.6 (7,365mph or 11,854 kph) at an altitude of 110,000 feet.
-Future aerospace vehicles with a speed of more than 7,000 kilometers an hour are presaged by the successful operation of supersonic combustion ramjet engine.
+The final program that utilized the NB-52Bs with the launch of the world's most powerful airbreathing jet engine.
+On its final mission it launched the third X-43A Hyper-X supersonic combustion ramjet on a modified Pegasus booster that propelled it to a speed of Mach 9.6 (7,365 mph) at an altitude of 110,000 ft.
+Future aerospace vehicles with a speed of more than 7,000 km/h are presaged by the successful operation of supersonic combustion ramjet engine.

-On December 17, 2004 the NB-52B was honored with a retirement ceremony at NASA Dryden Flight Research Center in Edwards Air Force Base.
+On 17 December 2004, the NB-52B was honored with a retirement ceremony at NASA Dryden Flight Research Center in Edwards Air Force Base.